migramirez2/Harmony-ONE/progress/frank-egloff.md

 **2-week deliverables**
 Integrating Anthropopic models into Harmony1Bot, including Claude Opus and Claude Sonnet, with vision functionality.
 Migrate our current bard implementation to Gemini and study video generation on OpenAI.

+2024-03-25 Mon: Fixed the [price calculation logic](https://github.com/harmony-one/HarmonyOneBot/pull/359) of the Gemini command on Harmony1Bot (deployed to harmony0bot)  and a [PDF inquiry endpoint](https://github.com/harmony-one/harmony-llm-api/pull/15) to harmony-llm-api to use Claude's models.
+The endpoint accepts a URL of the PDF file and a PDF object.
+Anthropic doesn't support embeddings, so all inquiry requests need to include the PDF.
+In case multiple inquiries are required, we can use the openai embedding endpoint available on harmony-llm-api

+---
 2024-03-22 Fri: Continue working on generative-models.demo, keep having issues deploying locally and in Google Colab.
 Also fixed the Gemini command completion text on Harmony1Bot.

 2024-03-21 Thu: Added the generative-models.demo repo to Google Colab to have access to the GPU processor.
 Also, working on configuring the new environment and adding the a flask endpoint.